dav79dmi/volatility-forecasting/README.md

 - **MSE**: 0.008639

 ## Interpretation:
-While GARCH remains a strong baseline for volatility modeling with daily data, the deep learning models demonstrated competitive performance and stability across multiple training runs.
+While GARCH remains a strong baseline for volatility modeling using daily data, the deep learning models demonstrated **competitive and stable** performance across multiple training runs.
-This reinforces that deep learning can be a viable alternative for volatility forecasting — especially when richer features or higher-frequency data are introduced.
+This highlights that deep learning can be a viable tool for volatility forecasting — especially when richer features and higher-frequency data are introduced.

+## Feature Engineering

+The models are trained using multivariate inputs, with features engineered to capture price action, volatility dynamics, and technical indicators.
+Each input sequence includes the following:
+- **Log return** and its **lags** (1-day, 2-day)
+- **Squared returns** and **z-scored returns** (to capture volatility intensity)
+- **Price shock** for detecting large return spikes
+- **Relative Strength Index (RSI)** for momentum signals
+- **Log volume change** and **log high-low range**
+- **Rolling volatility** over 5, 7, and 21 days
+- The target variable is the **5-day forward realized volatility**